Most people buy a house with money from:

 This concession allows a buyer to deduct the land transfer duty assessable on the cost of constructing their home from the total assessable land transfer duty on the contract purchase price.
 This means that the land transfer duty is only paid on the improved value of the land that occurred on or after the contract date, and not on the buildings previously constructed on that land.

-It is this ‘dutiable value’ that is then used to cal-culate whether or not the first-home duty exemption or concession applies (however, confusingly, it is the contract price that determines whether the FHOG is available).
+It is this ‘dutiable value’ that is then used to calculate whether the first-home duty exemption or concession applies (however, confusingly, it is the contract price that determines whether the FHOG is available).

 Pensioner exemption or concession

-A buyer who has an eligible pension card can receive a one-off duty exemption or concession when they purchase a new or established home, with a maximum value of $750 000.
+A buyer who has an eligible pension card can receive a one-off duty exemption or concession when they purchase a new or established home, with a maximum value for each pensioner’s share of $750 000.